At least eight Afghan soldiers killed in 'friendly fire' incident

 "It seems the attack was carried out mistakenly on army forces, and an investigation is ongoing to find its reason," said General Abdul Raziq, a senior Afghan National Army commander in Logar.

-A later statement by Afghanistan's Ministry of Defence said that helicopters belonging to the U.S.-led military coalition had come under enemy attack in the area and returned fire, mistakenly hitting the army post.

-(Reporting by Samihullah Paiwand in Logar, Writing by Mirwais Harooni; Editing by Kay Johnson and Edmund Klamann)
+(Reporting by Samihullah Paiwand in Logar, Writing by Mirwais Harooni; Editing by Kay Johnson and Jeremy Laurence)